Skip to content

 • Where you park your car overnight.

-But as more of us make the switch to greener vehicles and electric vehicle infrastructure improves, the market for electric car insurance is opening up.
-That means you can expect a greater choice when you shop around for EV car insurance – which could mean a more competitive deal.
+As more mechanics gain experience working with electric vehicles and parts become more widely available, you should see that reflected in the cost of electric car insurance.
+The increasing popularity of EVs also means you can expect a greater choice when you shop around for EV car insurance – which could mean a more competitive deal.

 Did you know…?